Medical Incidents – Joe Crawford

 As a temporary solution, short term, I hold a piece of thick cloth as a cushion between my back teeth, on the right side.
 For now, that's protecting all my teeth, since they can't make direct contact with each other.

-ECT was a very effective therapy for pain relief, in myself.
+ECT electro-convulsive therapy was a very effective therapy for pain relief, in myself.
 Once every six weeks, I used to get it in the hospital, where I was put unconscious under anesthesia, while my body was electrocuted.
 The treatment's exact method of function has never been something science has understood completely.
 However, in my case, my best doctor told me that it likely "reset" or "cleaned up" my sodium channels somehow, leading to less neuropathic pain.